AidenBartlett/NCSUChess2025/README.md

 This is how I did the website, automatic registrations, etc. for NCSU chess tournaments.
 I will try to make step by step.
+You must use github.com and not an ncsu email.

 Setting up the website:
 1. Create Github repo.